 Gardening is an act of faith.
 Most of what you are doing is going to take a while to come to fruition.
 Whether it is sowing seeds, planting bulbs, taking a cutting, even pruning…you have to have faith that your actions are going to lead to something good.

-I took a little walk down our lane yesterday.
-Our lane changes with the seasons (you can see it here in spring, summer and autumn).
 At the beginning of February, about halfway along our lane is a little bank of snowdrops.

 These are generous clumps, so they must have been planted some time ago: I would guess more than twenty years.